 In winter, a foraging flock might include several species of birds: chickadees, kinglets, and even a Downy Woodpecker.
 Many bird species eat alone, so you might wonder why these birds have chosen to dine together.
-Different species flocking together to find food enhances the success of all.
+Different species foraging in a group to find food enhances the success of all.
 One species assists the foraging of others.
-Find out how to attract birds to your back yard at Cornell's AllAboutBirds.
-Join your local Audubon chapter and learn how to help save habitat for birds.
+It's known as "commensal feeding."
+And more eyes and ears help protect the flock, too.

 Flocking and Foraging